rayan2228/image-gallery/README.md

 2. Navigate to the project directory.

-3. Install the project dependencies.
+3. Install the project dependencies using this command on terminal

+## npm install

 ### Usage

-1. Start the development server.
+1. Start the development server using this command on terminal

+## npm run dev

-2. Open your web browser and go to `http://localhost:8000` to access the image gallery.
+3. Open your web browser and go to `http://localhost:8000` to access the image gallery.

 ### Features